OpenConext/Stepup-Deploy/docs/development.md

 In the SimpleSAMLphp directory, run `touch modules/exampleauth/enabled`

 Accounts can be added to the `$config` array in your git-ignored `simplesamlphp/config/authsources.php` file.
-They should be added under the `exampleauth` key.
+They should be added under the `example-userpass` key.
 For development purposes, it could be useful to add SRAA, RAA and RA accounts as well as users for each second factor.